"Leibniz and the Veridicality of Body Perceptions," Philosophers' Imprint, forthcoming

 Work in Progress

-Language and the Structure of Berkeley's World, to be published by Oxford University Press
+Language and the Structure of Berkeley's World, under contract with Oxford University Press

 Berkeley's philosophy is meant to be a defense of commonsense.
 However, Berkeley's claim that the ultimate constituents of physical reality are fleeting, causally passive ideas appears to be radically at odds with commonsense.
 In particular, such a theory seems unable to account for the robust structure which commonsense (and Newtonian physics) takes the world to exhibit.
 The problem of structure, as I understand it, includes the problem of how qualities can be grouped by their co-occurrence in a single enduring object and how these enduring objects can bear spatiotemporal, causal, and other relations to one another.
 I argue that Berkeley's solution to these problems lies in his views about language.
 At one level, human language allows us to exploit patterns in our perceptions to construct a highly structured representation of the physical world which allows us to make accurate predictions at minimal cognitive expense.
 At a deeper level, these patterns occur in perception because our perceptions themselves form a language in which God speaks to us.